Tenses PDF

 3. To describe situations: The sun was shining.
 Jack and Jill were lying on the beach.

-Future tenses rules PDF
+Future tenses PDF

 Future simple tense: